risawitama/verbose-potato/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## What happens to a frog's car when it breaks down?
+It gets toad.